 Plain Old Data (POD) obeys the C standard layout.
 Therefore, you can directly apply the fast C functions memcopy, memmove, memset, or memcmp.

-PODs are in classical C++ fundamental types like booleans, integers of floating point number.
+PODs are in classical C++ fundamental types like booleans, integers of floating-point numbers.
 The restriction will not hold for C++11.
-With C++11 even classes and structs can be PODs.
-For simplicity reasons I only speak about classes.
+With C++11, even classes and structs can be PODs.
+For simplicity reasons, I only speak about classes.

-Which requirements holds for the C++11 class to be a POD?
-A class is a POD, if it's trivial, has a standard layout and all of its non-static members are PODs.
+Which requirements hold for the C++11 class to be a POD?
+A class is a POD, if it’s trivial, has a standard layout, and all of its non-static members are PODs.
 The definition is quite concise.
-But what does it mean that class should be trivial and has standard layout?
+But what does it mean that class should be trivial and has a standard layout?

 Now the standard reads like German legal text.